 - Using supplemental oxygen while you sleep

-- Breathing devices that are also used to manage obstructive sleep apnea
+- Using breathing devices that will also manage obstructive sleep apnea

 Medications are only available to treat the sleepiness associated with sleep apnea, not the apnea itself, so they should only be used in conjunction with other proven sleep apnea treatments.